 In 2011, after spending about five weeks at sea, the fishing vessel Katrine Søe hauled an unusual object aboard from the shallow depths of the Baltic Sea.
-Returning to port with the object for scheduled maintenance works, the crew eventually dumped the object at the quay, alongside other discarded materials caught during fishing, before preparing to set sail again.
-Before the vessel could fully depart the port, a harbour worker would come into direct contact with the discarded object, experiencing burning sensations on his skin, abdominal pains, nausea, loss of vision and respiratory complications necessitating medical intervention.
-The Katrine Søe, as with a concerning number of similar incidents with fishermen documented by HELCOM, had inadvertently raised an old World War II chemical munition, containing still-viable concentrations of sulphur mustard, more infamously known as ‘mustard gas’.
-Decontamination ensued, along with object disposal by proper authorities.
+Returning to port with the item for scheduled maintenance works, the crew eventually dumped the object at the quay, alongside other discarded materials caught during fishing, before preparing to set sail again.
+Dumping human-made refuse caught in netting at quay facilities for proper disposal is simply good environmental practice.
+Before the vessel could fully depart the port however, a harbour worker would come into direct contact with the discarded object, before gradually experiencing burning sensations on his skin, abdominal pains, nausea, loss of vision, and respiratory complications necessitating medical intervention.
+The Katrine Søe, as with a concerning number of similar incidents with fishermen documented by HELCOM, had inadvertently raised an old World War II chemical munition, containing still-viable concentrations of sulphur mustard; material more infamously known as ‘mustard gas’.
+Full decontamination ensued, along with proper disposal of the object by hazardous waste authorities.

-The Baltic Sea possesses many similar weapon graveyards beneath the undulating waves; disposal sites for the stockpiles of chemical and biological warfare agents amassed, but never used, by the defeated Axis powers (official estimates place the total Baltic-dumped caches in the region of 15,000 tons).
-Post-WWII, Allied nations were left with a difficult decision of what should be done with the vast armaments of deadly chemical warfare agents and other biological materials, equating to about 296,103 tons of captured hazardous munitions, from the four zones of occupied Germany alone.
-The Continental Committee on Dumping was hastily convened, concluding that the materials should be disposed of in the most convenient way to neutralise any foreseeable immediate threat, leading to the United States and United Kingdom jointly conducting ‘Operation Davy Jones’ Locker’, alongside the UK’s ‘Operation Sandcastle’, and several other Allied disposal operations around the shorelines of Japan, Hawaii, Australia, Italy, along with the North and Kara Seas, and regions of the Atlantic Ocean.
-There is also evidence of Nazi Germany dumping munitions in these regions, along with [partially] reported Soviet deposition activities.
-Hundreds of tons of sulphur mustard, Adamsite, Lewisite, hydrogen cyanide, arsenic compounds, Bacillus Anthracis spores, VX, saron, tabun, and other nerve agents were sent to the depths aboard scuttled ships – or loosely thrown overboard during transit to sanctioned ‘unofficial’ disposal sites – to, in theory, isolate them from future human interaction.
+The Baltic Sea possesses many similar weapon graveyards beneath the undulating waves; disposal sites for the varied stockpiles of Chemical and Biological Warfare (CBW) agents produced, but never deployed, by the defeated Axis powers (official estimates place the total Baltic-dumped caches in the region of 15,000 tons).
+Post-WWII, Allied nations were left with a difficult decision on what should be done with vast arsenals of deadly chemical warfare agents and other biological materials, equating to about 296,103 tons of captured hazardous munitions, from the four zones of occupied Germany alone.
+Many of these substances had been mass-manufactured, alongside stockpiles in Allied nations (for context, see the ‘Bari Incident’), over the duration of the war, despite all parties being signatories to the 1925 Geneva Protocol [for the Prohibition of the Use in War of Asphyxiating, Poisonous or other Gases, and of Bacteriological Methods of Warfare].
+Now, stockpiles of CBW were recklessly abandoned across several continents.
+The Continental Committee on Dumping was hastily convened, concluding that the materials should be disposed of in the most convenient way to neutralise any foreseeable immediate threat, leading to the United States and United Kingdom jointly conducting ‘Operation Davy Jones’ Locker’, in parallel with the UK’s ‘Operation Sandcastle’, and several other Allied disposal operations around the coasts of Hawaii, Australia, Italy, along with the North and Kara Seas, and regions of the Atlantic Ocean.
+There is also evidence of Nazi Germany pre-dumping munitions in these regions, along with [partially] reported Soviet deposition activities.